DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 Large Language Models excel at many tasks.
 They can code, draft emails, hallucinate ingredients for the perfect sandwich, and even write articles, although I still prefer doing that myself.
 However, they have a major limitation.
 They lack real-time knowledge.
 Because training LLMs is a time-consuming process, they do not "know" about recent events.
 If you ask one about last week, it will either display a disclaimer, provide an outdated answer, or generate something completely inaccurate.

 Some LLMs overcome this limitation by retrieving real-time data from external sources before responding.
-This approach, known as *Retrieval-Augmented Generationl (RAG)*, allows the model to fetch relevant information and incorporate it into the prompt before generating an answer.
+This approach, known as *Retrieval-Augmented Generation (RAG)*, allows the model to fetch relevant information and incorporate it into the prompt before generating an answer.

 ## RAG - Oversimplified